davidmohammadi/discounted-cash-flow-programmatic-valuations/README.md

             - Pull stock price & index data
     3. Effective Tax Rate
 1. Terminal, Enterprise & Equity Valuations

+## Example Company Valuation (dcf_single_company_valuation.ipynb)
+File showcasing the process of above steps and each created back-end function for a DCF valuation.
+File was written to learn/understand the DCF process from various lectures & sources.
+Visuals are created throughout the notebook showcasing the resulting calculations per respective section.
+- Example company used: Apple (AAPL)
+- Example market used: S&P500

+Backend functions were initially created in this file, then modulated into <i>df_calcs.py</i>

 ## Back-end DCF functions (dcf_calcs.py)
 <b>pull_company_financials()</b>